-Finally, you can introduce The Pleasure Principles #RightsFirst &
+• Finally, you can introduce The Pleasure Principles #RightsFirst & #ThinkUniversal and give the definitions handouts.

 Defining Sexual Pleasure

 It may not be easy for all participants to use the words sexual pleasure.

 Pleasure itself can be defined in different ways.
 Explain that in the exercise, we explore the concept of sexual pleasure.
 It can include a feeling/emotion, an act, a situation, a person etc.